KushagraB424/Digital-Note-Taking-Platform/README.md

 - **Edit**: Click on any note to edit its content
 - **Delete**: Remove notes you no longer need
 - **Tags**: Add comma-separated tags to organize your notes

-## License

-MIT License - feel free to use and modify for your own projects!